 By: Cris Puscas of LooknWalk

-My first visit was in March and I fell in love.
+My first visit was in March and I fell in love when I rented a car in Puglia.
 The weather was ideal for a t-shirt (the wind can be brutal so a windbreaker is a must), the crowds were non-existent, the prices were affordable, and the food was amazing!

 Tucked away, above the Arctic Circle in Sweden, is the teeny tiny town of Jukkasjärvi (say that ten times fast).